Carbsta/triangle-agency-obsidian/Trinity Square.md

 There is a woman crouched on the ground, staring into a puddle in the middle of the street.

-Meanwhile, a small crowd is gathering outside of [[FOUNT - medispa]].
+Meanwhile, a small crowd is gathering outside of [[FOUNT]].
 A Luxury medispa across the street from Tryptik.
 A man and woman are arguing in the doorway.

 ### Maya and the Puddle
 Maya Ng (Eng) (She/Her) is crouching on the street - examining her reflection in a puddle.
 She's poking at her cheeks and neck.
 She's wearing a professional beige suit with her hair pinned back.